jonathan1440/Get-Weather-Data/README.md

 5. All the output you see is a combination of the `stderr` and `stdout` output.
 To narrow it down you can type `./weatherstation 2`

 Now we use a python file to put the data into a file for storage.
 The file Dave provided was in `python 2.7.9`.
 I don't know `python 2` and wanted to edit the code anyways, so I changed it to `python 3.4.2`.
+I also added daily weather updates with all the data from the previous 24 hours via email.

 The RPi is naturally set to run `python 2.7.9` even though it has multiple versions installed.
 In order to run the `readWeatherData.py` file we first have to change the default python version to `3.4.2`:
 1. First make sure you know what your python version is: `python --version`